-headspace Pilbara is currently providing online and phone sessions only- our services have fully transitioned from in- person services to online and phone services (telehealth).
+headspace Pilbara is currently providing a combination of in person, online and phone sessions (telehealth).

 To learn more about telehealth, click here .